Oxsomi/core3/docs/graphics_spec.md

 - For format RGB32(u/i) to be enabled, it has to support render target.
 - For format RGB32f to be enabled, it has to support render target, blend, shader sample, msaa 4x and 8x.
 - AtomicInt64OnTypedResourceSupported, AtomicInt64OnGroupSharedSupported as EGraphicsDataTypes_AtomicI64.
+- ShaderModel 6.6 support as WaveSize, PAQ and ComputeDeriv.
+- ShaderModel 6.8 support as WaveSizeMinMax.
+- DerivativesInMeshAndAmplificationShadersSupported as MeshTaskTexDeriv.

 #### DirectX12 specific extensions